nicolasblanco/paybox_system/README.md

     => The parameters string is : "amount=1500&error=00000&reference=id123456"
     => The signature string is : "ABCDEFGH123456"

+    => Paybox::System::Base.check_response?("amount=1500&error=00000&reference=id123456", "ABCDEFGH123456")

 Rails helpers
 -------------

 If you use Rails 3, you don't have to directly use the Base methods.
-This gem provides a helper class that contains a view helper to generate the form and a before_filter to use in controllers to check the integrity of the Paybox response.
+This gem provides a helper class that contains a view helper to generate the form and a before\_filter to use in controllers to check the integrity of the Paybox response.

 Create an initializer `config/initializers/paybox_system.rb`: